Serie A group training gets all clear, season decision May 28 - France 24

 "The Scientific Technical Committee have approved the FIGC protocol for the resumption of team training," Spadafora told Rai.

-"The FIGC have reviewed its first proposal with clarifications on the quarantine time in case of a positive test, but above all the famous initial self-isolation is avoided."

-Spadafora said he has slated a meeting on May 28 with FIGC president Gabriele Gravina and Lega Serie A chief Paolo Dal Pino to decide on the return to competition.
+Spadafora said he has scheduled a meeting on May 28 with FIGC president Gabriele Gravina and Lega Serie A chief Paolo Dal Pino to decide on the return to competition.

 "We will then decide if and when Serie A will restart," he said.